pvdz/zeparser3/tests/testcases/directive_prologues/octals/octal_escape_semi_template_after_use_strict.md

 `````
 throws: Parser error!
-  Template contained an illegal escape
+  Template contained an illegal escape, illegal in a statement

 function f() {
   "use strict";